piekb/wsd-com-sem/README.md

 - data.txt: txt file of dev.conll data
 - dev.csv: csv file of dev.conll data
 - context_size_3.csv: dataset of context window size 3
+- txt: dev, train, and test files in the form of txt, from the conll data provided
+- csv: dev, train, and test files in the form of csv, with cat and rol columns removed
+- context: csv files of context windows from early version, based on dev

 ## window file
 - window.py: takes window size as argument to produce dataset with context frames
+## online_window.py
+Contains functions related to the scrolling context window, evaluation, and the main function of the code

+## count.py
+Contains functions related to counting frequencies, feature extraction from words in contexts, probabilities and calculation

 ## running experiments